jorgebastida/gordon/docs/quickstart_py.rst

 .. code-block:: bash

     firstapp/
-    ├── helloworld.py
+    ├── helloworld
+    │   └── code.py
     └── settings.yml

 These files are:

-  * ``helloworld.py`` : File where the source code of our first helloworld lambda will be.
-By default gordon creates a function called ``handler`` in this file.
+  * ``code.py`` : File where the source code of our first ``helloworld`` lambda will be.
+By default gordon creates a function called ``handler`` inside this file and registers it as the main handler.
   * ``settings.yml`` : Configuration related to this application.
-By default gordon registers a ``helloworld`` lambda the function within ``helloworld.py``.
+By default gordon registers a ``helloworld`` lambda function.

-Once you understand how everything works, and you start developing your app, you'll rename/remove this function, but to start with we think this is the easiest way for you to understand how everything works.
+Once you understands how everything works, and you start developing your app, you'll rename/remove this function, but to start with we think this is the easiest way for you to understand how everything works.

-Give it a look to ``firstapp/settings.yml`` and ``firstapp/helloworld.py`` files in order to get a better understanding of what gordon just created for you.
+Give it a look to ``firstapp/settings.yml`` and ``firstapp/helloworld/code.py`` files in order to get a better understanding of what gordon just created for you.

 Now that we know what these files does, we need to install this ``firstapp``.
 In order to do so, open your project ``settings.yml`` and add ``firstapp`` to the ``apps`` list: